24 hours customer service +9779849693351

 People of the Manaslu Tsum Valley Trek

-The Manaslu Tsum Valley are home to Gurung, Tibetan, and Tamang ethnic groups.
+The Manaslu Tsum Valley is home to Gurung, Tibetan, and Tamang ethnic groups.
 These people are known for traditional weaving practices, the valley preserves its isolation through ancient customs, Buddhist festivals, and ceremonies honoring Mother Nature.
 Despite opening to tourists in 2008, access remains regulated, requiring organized trekking groups and special permits.

 Mountain Views